joinmassive/akash-mass-deploy/README.md

    password directly to bash or for "os" with prompt on first usage
  - currently almost all calls have up to 3 retries for bad cases such as overloaded node or bad networks, but there are still possibilities of failed deployments due of number of external factors
  - it has been developed in monodevelop for ubuntu and has not been tested on windows
-## Preparation

- - install akash on system
- - generate wallet
- - generate certificate for wallet
- - upload it to the network
 ## Short information about classes in source code

  - EnvVarsReplacer - is a class that evaluates all variables in bash(initially there were a lot of them, I've simplified so it just precaches them all for future uses)